chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 upload table.
 The error can be returned using the _GET dataset/{dataset_id}/status_ endpoint with the
 _dataset_id_ associated with the upload.

-#### Upload Bucket

-The upload bucket is a separate bucket.
-It is used to stage files before moving to the main bucket.
-Uploading files to a staging buckets makes it easier to clean up canceled, partial, or otherwise abandoned uploads, without accidentally deleting files actively being served by the Data Portal.
-Central Infra also provides a [bucket template](https://github.com/chanzuckerberg/cztack/tree/main/aws-s3-private-bucket) to help manage stale multipart uploads.

-S3 event can be used to trigger additional processing such as validation, once the upload has completed.
-The additional processing is outside the scope of this RFC.

-Files are uploaded to {collection_id}/{dataset_id}/{file_name} in the upload bucket.

 ### Data Portal APIs

 The DP Browser App will use these endpoints to interact with the Backend using these APIs.
 This section describes the new